Yeelen-cy/MD-automation/README.md

 4. Monitor disk space as temporary files can be large

 ## Support
-For issues or questions, please contact the author: Chaoyue Xia
+For issues or questions, please contact the authors

 ## Version
 Release: 2025-03-30